 - RSI Value <30% = Oversold

 Applying these criteria in isolation can lead to unfavorable results.
-Instead, let’s go over some of the better use cases of the RSI to give you an edge when using it.
+Instead, read on to learn about some of the better use cases of the RSI to give you an edge when using it.

-How to Understand The RSI Indicator (With Example)?
+How To Understand The RSI Indicator?

 1- The RSI can remain overbought and oversold for quite some time.

 However, these conditions are times when this would be the norm.
 For this reason, the RSI might be best used as a signal or warning that goes off for you to start paying attention to the trend and for other signs that it might be getting overextended in either direction.
 It is not something that should be acted on immediately.

 Therefore, any impulsive move that follows is going to act as an outlier and throw the indicator to one extreme.
-As you can imagine, this could be the breakout that leads to continuation.
-You would not want to look at this as an oversold or overbought reading that is worth fading.
+This could be the breakout that leads to continuation.
+You would not want to look at this as an oversold or overbought reading that is worth trading.

 3- The RSI is best applied in its most suitable trading environment